Call your child's doctor for an appointment if you see any signs or symptoms that concern you.

 Here's some information to help you get ready for your appointment, and what to expect from your doctor.

 What you can do

-- Consider asking a family member or friend to come with you.
-Sometimes it can be difficult to remember all of the information provided to you during an appointment, especially if you've been told that there may be something wrong with your child.
-Someone who accompanies you may remember something that you missed or forgot.
+- Consider asking a family member or friend to come with you — sometimes it can be difficult to remember all of the information provided to you during an appointment, especially if you've been told that there may be something wrong with your child.

 Preparing a list of questions can help you make the most of your time with your child's doctor.
 For fetal alcohol syndrome, some basic questions to ask your doctor include: